DeeptiPoluru/Fuzzymatching/README.md

 - compute fuzz.ratio and fuzz.token for the strings using mesh grid and fuzzywuzzy.

 - use a combination of fuzzy scores to determine threshold for matching.
 All scores == 100, would be a definite match.
-For my datasets, I used cutoff for top 2 scores to determine precision and recall.